Did you know the Croton plant is one of the most prized Feng Shui plants, which makes excellent houseplants that clean indoor air?

 The Croton leaves are known to cleanse indoor air of toxins like benzene and ammonia and boost oxygen levels.

-24+ Croton Varieties with Pictures and Names
+24+ Croton Varieties with Names & Pictures

 1. Gold Dusted Croton

-Gold Dusted Croton (Codiaeum variegatum) is a popular croton houseplant hailing from the tropical forests of Indonesia.
+Gold Dusted Croton (Codiaeum variegatum) is a popular Croton houseplant hailing from the tropical forests of Indonesia.

 When grown in an ideal condition, it will grow up to 3-6 feet in length, whereas those found in the natural habitat may grow up to 10 feet (3 meters).